alpaca-lang/alpaca/README.md

 ML-flavoured/fronted Erlang.

 # Intentions/Goals
-I want a variant of ML on the Erlang VM with:
+I want something that looks and operates a little bit like ML on the Erlang VM with:

 - static typing of itself
+- parametric polymorphism
+- infinitely recursive functions as a distinct and allowable type for processes looping on receive.
+- recursive data types
 - syntax somewhere between [OCaml](https://ocaml.org/) and
 [Elm](http://elm-lang.org/), likely favouring Elm's for new data types
-- FFI to erlang code that does not allow `term()` or `any()`
+- FFI to erlang code that does not allow the return of values typed as `term()` or `any()`
-- dialyzer to check the type coming back from the FFI, suggest possible union types if there isn't an appropriate one in scope
 - simple test annotations for something like [eunit](http://erlang.org/doc/apps/eunit/chapter.html), tests live beside the functions they test

-I'll flesh out this list better later, the above is a very rough and incomplete set of ideal things.
+The above is still a very rough and incomplete set of wishes.
+In future it might be nice to have dialyzer check the type coming back from the FFI and suggest possible union types if there isn't an appropriate one in scope.

 # FFI Thoughts
 At present I'm thinking the FFI to call erlang code will take a standard